Welcome to IT-Branschen – The Channel for IT News, Cybersecurity and Digital Trends

 *The arrows refer to the change in rank compared to the previous month.

-1. ↑ FakeUpdates – FakeUpdates (AKA SocGholish) is a download tool written in JavaScript.
-It writes the payload to the disks before booting them.
-FakeUpdates can lead to further compromises via additional malware, including GootLoader, Dridex, NetSupport, DoppelPaymer and AZORult.
+1. ↑ FakeUpdates – FakeUpdates (AKA SocGholish) is a downloader written in JavaScript.
+It writes the payload to disk before launching them.
+FakeUpdates can lead to further compromise via additional malware, including GootLoader, Dridex, NetSupport, DoppelPaymer, and AZORult.

-3. ↑ Nanocore – Nanocore is a remote access Trojan that targets Windows operating system users and was first observed in the wild in 2013.
-All versions of the RAT include basic plugins and features such as screenshot, cryptocurrency mining, remote desktop control, and webcam session theft.
+3. ↑ Nanocore – Nanocore is a remote access trojan that targets Windows operating system users and was first observed in the wild in 2013.
+All versions of the RAT include basic plugins and features such as screenshot capture, cryptocurrency mining, remote desktop control, and webcam session theft.

 4. ↓ Remcos – Remcos is a RAT that first appeared in the wild in 2016.
-Remcos distributes itself through malicious Microsoft Office documents, which are attached to SPAM emails, and is designed to bypass Microsoft Windows UAC security and execute malware using high-level privileges.
+Remcos distributes itself through malicious Microsoft Office documents, which are attached to SPAM emails, and is designed to bypass Microsoft Windows UAC security and execute malware with elevated privileges.

-6. ↓ AgentTesla – AgentTesla is an advanced RAT that acts as a keylogger and information stealer, which can monitor and collect enter the victim's keyboard input, system keyboard, take screenshots, and exfiltrate credentials to a variety of software installed on the victim's computer (including Google Chrome, Mozilla Firefox, and the email client Microsoft Outlook).
+6. ↓ AgentTesla – AgentTesla is an advanced RAT that acts as a keylogger and information stealer, that can monitor and collect record the victim's keyboard input, system keyboard, take screenshots, and exfiltrate credentials to a variety of software installed on the victim's computer (including Google Chrome, Mozilla Firefox, and the Microsoft Outlook email client).

-7. ↑ Phorpiex - Phorpiex is a botnet (aka Trik) that has been active since 2010 and at its peak controlled more than a million infected hosts.
-It is known to distribute other malware families via spam campaigns as well as to run large-scale spam and sextortion campaigns.
+7. ↑ Phorpiex – Phorpiex is a botnet (alias Trik) that has been active since 2010 and at its peak controlled more than a million infected hosts.
+It is known for distributing other malware families via spam campaigns, as well as for running large-scale spam and sextortion campaigns.

-8. ↓ NJRat - NJRat is a remote access Trojan, which primarily targets government agencies and organizations in the Middle East.
-The Trojan first appeared in 2012 and has several functions: capture keystrokes, access the victim's camera, steal credentials stored in browsers, upload and download files, perform process and file manipulations, and look at the victim's desktop.
-NJRat infects victims via phishing attacks and drive-by downloads, and spreads via infected USB keys or network devices, supported by Command & Control server software.
+8. ↓ NJRat – NJRat is a remote access Trojan, primarily targeting government agencies and organizations in the Middle East.
+The Trojan first appeared in 2012 and has several functions: capturing keystrokes, accessing the victim’s camera, stealing credentials stored in browsers, uploading and downloading files, performing process and file manipulations, and viewing the victim’s desktop.
+NJRat infects victims via phishing attacks and drive-by downloads, and spreads via infected USB keys or network drives, supported by Command & Control server software.

-9. ↑ Ramnit – The Ramnit Trojan is a type of malware that can exfiltrate sensitive data.
-This type of data can include everything from bank details, FTP passwords, session cookies and personal data.
+9. ↑ Frame rivet – The Ramnit Trojan is a type of malware that can exfiltrate sensitive data.
+This type of data can include everything from banking details, FTP passwords, session cookies, and personal data.

-10. ↑ Glupteba - Glupteba has been known since 2011 and is a backdoor that has gradually matured into a botnet.
-In 2019, it included a C&C address update mechanism through public Bitcoin lists, an integrated browser-stealing capability, and a router exploit.
+10. ↑ Glupteba – Known since 2011, Glupteba is a backdoor that gradually matured into a botnet.
+In 2019, it included a C&C address update mechanism through public Bitcoin lists, an integrated browser hijacking capability, and a router exploit.

 1. ↑ Apache Log4j Remote Code Execution (CVE-2021-44228) – A remote code execution vulnerability exists in Apache Log4j.
 Successful exploitation of this vulnerability could allow a remote attacker to execute arbitrary code on the affected system.

-3. ↔ Zyxel ZyWALL Command Injection (CVE-2023-28771) – A command injection vulnerability exists in the Zyxel ZyWALL.
+3. ↔ Zyxel ZyWALL Command Injection (CVE-2023-28771) – There is a command injection vulnerability in Zyxel ZyWALL.
 Successful exploitation of this vulnerability would allow remote attackers to execute arbitrary OS commands on the affected system.

 5. ↑ PHP Easter Egg Information Disclosure (CVE-2015-2051) – An information disclosure vulnerability has been reported in PHP pages.
 The vulnerability is due to incorrect web server configuration.
 A remote attacker could exploit this vulnerability by sending a specially crafted URL to an affected PHP page.